KarthikSundar2002/GPT2-from-scratch/README.md

 Adds Skip Connection from every block to the first block and averages their output.
 Time -  65.08958983421326 seconds.
 Avg Loss - 3.5915792017272024
 Not much difference, even when I make the weighting between them adaptive.

+Changing to a new Dataset - OpenWebText-10K
+Everything till now except the skip connections from the first block -  1 Epochs Time - 285.06610012054443 seconds..
+Avg Loss -  5.971239207874645